 Dr Steve Merten, a recognised expert in plastic surgery and breast enlargement, presented his novel technique to correct mal-positioned breast implants that have fallen down the chest.

-“Breast augmentation is one of the commonest cosmetic plastic surgery procedures in Australia, and is being increasingly performed, but with this we also have seen an increase in breast implant problems and need for revision surgery, particularly with breast enlargement poorly performed by non-specialist surgeons and surgery done overseas,” says Dr Merten.
+“Breast Enlargement is one of the commonest cosmetic plastic surgery procedures in Australia, and is being increasingly performed, but with this we also have seen an increase in breast implant problems and need for revision surgery, particularly with breast enlargement poorly performed by non-specialist surgeons and surgery done overseas,” says Dr Merten.

 In his presentation, Dr Merten demonstrated his technique to correct breast implants that have moved down the chest.
 “When this happens, the cosmetic result is very poor.
 As the implants move down the chest, the implants sit far too low and the nipples appear to rise up; the result is very unnatural and requires breast implant revision surgery to correct.”